 Equipment checks were regularly carried out in line with the manufacturer's recommendations.
-For example, the two autoclaves had been serviced and calibrated in August 2015.
+For example, the two autoclaves had been serviced and calibrated in February 2016.
 The practices' X-ray machines had been serviced and calibrated as specified under current national regulations.
-Portable appliance testing (PAT) had been carried out in November 2015.
+Portable appliance testing (PAT) had been carried out in July 2015.
 The batch numbers and expiry dates for local anaesthetics were recorded in patient dental care records.
 These medicines were stored securely for the protection of patients.
-However we did find some local anaesthetic cartridges had been removed from their blister packs.
-We brought this to the attention of the principal dentist who disposed of the cartridges immediately.
 We found that the practice stored prescription pads securely overnight to prevent loss due to theft.
 The practice also had a prescription logging system to account for the prescriptions issued to prevent inappropriate prescribing or loss of prescriptions.
-We observed that the practice had equipment to deal with minor first aid problems such as minor eye problems and spil kits to deal with body fluid and mercury spillage.
+We observed that the practice had equipment to deal with minor first aid problems such as minor eye problems and spill kits to deal with body fluid and mercury spillage.